Running a Database Application in Oracle Cloud and Storing Properties in OCI Vault from VS Code

 You will package your server application in OCI and deploy it to Oracle Container Engine for Kubernetes (OKE).
 For that you need to create a Kubernetes cluster (if you do not already have one).

-- Create a Kubernetes cluster in the Oracle Cloud console, with default settings, using the Quick Create workflow:
+1. Create a Kubernetes cluster in the Oracle Cloud console, with default settings, using the Quick Create workflow:

-- Open the navigation menu and click Developer Services.
+• Open the navigation menu and click Developer Services.

-- Under Containers, click Kubernetes Clusters (OKE).
+• Under Containers & Artifacts, click Kubernetes Clusters (OKE).

-- Then click Create Cluster and choose Quick Create option.
+• Then click Create Cluster and choose Quick Create option.
 It takes a few minutes to create a cluster.

-.
+2. Set local access to your cluster so you can manage it using kubectl.
 To set local access, review the information that is displayed after OKE Quick Create completes in the Oracle Cloud Console.
-Otherwise, from the Oracle Cloud Console perform the following steps:- Open your newly created OKE cluster (Developer Services > Kubernetes Clusters (OKE)).
+Otherwise, from the Oracle Cloud Console perform the following steps:

-- Click Access Cluster.
+• Click Access Cluster.

-- In the Access Your Cluster window, select Local Access, and run the commands tied to your user ID from your VS Code terminal window (View > Terminal).
+• In the Access Your Cluster window, select Local Access, and run the commands tied to your user ID from your VS Code terminal window (View > Terminal).
 Make sure you access your cluster via the VCN-Native public endpoint.

 Alternatively, see the Setting Up Local Access to Clusters OCI guide for more information.